 - How often you use substances.

-- How day-to-day life is affected by your substance use.
+- How your day-to-day life is affected by your substance use.

-- If you feel you are suffering from any other emotional or behavioral issues, such as depression or anxiety.
+- If you are experiencing other issues, such as depression or anxiety.

-- If you have received treatment in the past, or ever previously been in recovery.
+- If you have received treatment in the past or have previously been in recovery.

-- Your understanding of treatment, and what it entails.
-Past medical history, current medications, family and social history.
+Your understanding of treatment and what it entails.

 In very rare circumstances, security protocols for any system, including ours, may fail.
 Such a failure might cause a breach of privacy or PHI.
 In the unlikely case that such a failure occurs, PursueCare will take all measures required to remedy the failure, and notify you of exactly what occurred, and what information was exposed, if any.